Country selection

 The Guinea-PHC further states that any research promoting abortion is prohibited by the Penal Code.

-Per GIN-17, Guinea is also implementing the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
+Per GIN-17, Guinea is also required to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
 GIN-7 explains that the informed consent form should include a statement on the reasonably foreseeable risks or inconveniences to the participant, and when applicable, to an embryo, fetus, or nursing infant.

 According to the Guinea-PHC, prisoners are considered vulnerable because incarceration could affect their ability to make a voluntary decision regarding participation in research.
 The Guinea-PHC states that prisoners may not participate in any research study while they are detained in prison and deprived of their freedom.
 Additionally, if an ill person is placed under the responsibility of the judicial authority, the agreement of the latter is required in addition to the informed consent of the participant.

-Per GIN-17, Guinea is also implementing the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
+Per GIN-17, Guinea is also required to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
 GIN-7 states that when a clinical trial includes participants with mental impairment (e.g., those with severe dementia), the participant should be informed about the trial to the extent compatible with their understanding and, if capable, should sign and personally date the written informed consent.

 Manufacturing